Political Crime, Corporate Crime, Occupational Crime, Conventional Crime, Organizational Crime

 Organized crime definititon demands three distinct entities functioning for some illicit purpose.
 Problem lies in the need to explain what are clearly organized crimes in which the personnel do not fulfill all the criteria.

 California Control of Profits of OC Act

-"Organized Crime" means crime which is of a conspiratorial nature and that is either of an organized nature and which seeks to supply illegal goods and services such as narcotics, prostitution, loan sharking, gambling, and pornography, or that, through planning and coordination of individual efforts, seeks to conduct the illegal activities of arson for profit, hijacking, insurance fraud, smuggling, operating vehicle theft rings, or systematically encumering the assets of a business for the purpose of defrauding creditors.
+Organized Crime means crime which is of a conspiratorial nature and that is either of an organized nature and which seeks to supply illegal goods and services such as narcotics, prostitution, loan sharking, gambling, and pornography, or that, through planning and coordination of individual efforts, seeks to conduct the illegal activities of arson for profit, hijacking, insurance fraud, smuggling, operating vehicle theft rings, or systematically encumbering the assets of a business for the purpose of defrauding creditors.
 (California Control of Profits of Organized Crime Act 1982, Penal Code Part 1, Title 7, 21; 186).